-1.7 What are the current red snapper ACLs and management measures and how are fishing seasons determined?
+1.6 What are the current red snapper ACLs and how are fishing seasons determined?

-Amendment 28 to the Snapper Grouper FMP (Amendment 28, SAFMC 2013) set the commercial and recreational red snapper ACLs at zero and established a process for specifying fishing seasons to allow limited harvest of red snapper in the South Atlantic EEZ.
-Based on the Amendment 28 process, limited harvest was allowed in 2012, 2013, and 2014 fishing years in federal waters.
-Combined landings and estimated dead discards in 2014, 2015, and 2016 exceeded the total ABC and no harvest has been allowed since 2014 (Table 2.1.1).
+Amendment 28 to the Snapper Grouper FMP (SAFMC 2013) set the commercial and recreational red snapper ACLs at zero and established a process for setting fishing seasons to allow limited harvest of red snapper in the South Atlantic EEZ.
+The current red snapper ABC was recommended by the Scientific and Statistical Committee (SSC) in November 2010 (SAFMC 2010) and is based on rebuilding projections in the Southeast Data Assessment and Review (SEDAR 24 2010) red snapper stock assessment.

+Limited red snapper landings were allowed in 2012, 2013, and 2014 in federal waters.
+However, combined landings and estimated dead discards in 2014, 2015, and 2016 have exceeded the total ABCs for those years and no harvest has been allowed since 2014 (Table 1.6.1).
+Table 1.6.1.
+Red snapper ABCs recommended by the SSC from projections included in SEDAR 24 (2010).
+Red snapper landings and estimates of dead discards from the South Atlantic region since 2012, including during mini-seasons from 2012 to 2014.
+Bold values indicate landings plus dead discards exceeded the ABC.